 Sexual crimes carry harsh punishments and a lifelong negative stigma.
 Although a charge is not the same as a conviction, many people treat them similarly.
-The Law Office of Richard Lawson and his team of Georgia Attorneys care about you how you are treated.
+Lawson and Berry and their team of Georgia Statutory Rape Attorneys care about you how you are treated.
 They will ensure you get the best defense possible and will carefully consider your needs.
-Further, our Lawyers have over 50 years of combined experience vigorously defending those accused.
+Further, our Statutory Rape Lawyers in Georgia have over 50 years of combined experience vigorously defending those accused.
 Let that experience work for you!
 Call us today for a free consultation.

 Statutory rape is one crime that can be misunderstood.
 Many people are under the misconception that rape occurs with force or against the victim's will.
 While this is true in some cases, statutory rape does not require any element of force to be a crime.
 Consent does not negate a charge of statutory rape.
 The only thing that matters when charging an individual with statutory rape is the ages of the accused and the alleged victim.

 The Georgia age of consent is 16 years old.
 In the United States, the age of consent is the minimum age at which an individual is considered legally old enough to consent to participation in sexual activity.
 Therefore, people age 16 or younger in Georgia are deemed legally unable to consent to sexual activity and having intercourse with someone underage may result in prosecution for statutory rape.

 A person commits the offense of statutory rape when he or she engages in sexual intercourse with any person under the age of 16 years, and that person is not his or her spouse.

 Therefore, it does not matter if the individual under 16 consents to the sexual activity.
 Under Georgia law, those under 16 lack the legal capacity to consent.